RiseBit/BitFrames/README.md

 ## Tween Type

-You can switch between engines in the configuration:
+You can switch between tweening in the configuration:

 - **Easing**: Standard TweenService-like styles (Quad, Cubic, Elastic, etc.)
-- **Spring**: Physics-based animations (damping, stiffness, mass)
+- **Spring**: Physics-based animations (damping, stiffness, mass) (Credit to Fractality for the Spring Module)